-At December 31, 2018, we were exposed to the risk of changes in interest rates related to our \$339 million of variable rate debt, including \$174 million of commercial paper outstanding (which typically has maturities of between one and 90 days) and \$165 million in LIBOR-based credit facilities outstanding.
-At December 31, 2018, the weighted average interest rate on this variable rate debt was 3.2%.
-Hypothetically, if within the next 12 months, interest rates on this debt were to increase by 100 basis points on the respective repricing dates and remain at that level for the remainder of the year, annual interest expense would increase by approximately \$10.1 million.
+At December 31, 2020, we were exposed to the risk of changes in interest rates related to our variable rate debt, which consisted entirely of \$17 million in commercial paper issuances.
+Our commercial paper maturities typically range between one and 90 days.
+We had no outstanding balances on any of our LIBOR-based credit facilities.
+At December 31, 2020, the weighted average interest rate on this variable rate debt was 0.2%.
+Hypothetically, if within the next 12 months, interest rates on this debt were to increase by 100 basis points on the respective repricing dates and remain at that level for the remainder of the year, annual interest expense would increase by approximately \$95,000.

 Our objective in managing interest rate risk is to maintain a balance of fixed and variable rate debt that will lower our overall borrowing costs within reasonable risk parameters.
-At December 31, 2018, we had 14% of our total debt, including commercial paper and LIBOR-based credit facilities, in a variable rate mode.
+At December 31, 2020, we had 0.8% of our total debt, including commercial paper and LIBOR-based credit facilities, in a variable rate mode.